ernie/venture/README.md

     $ mix phx.server

 You can then connect to the Venture app at `http://localhost:4000`.
-In dev mode mode, the presenter token is `abc123` by default.
+In dev mode mode, the presenter key is `presenter` by default.
 You can change this in `config/config.exs`, if you'd like. **If you plan to host your presentation from your laptop running in dev mode, you most certainly should change it.**

-In production, the presenter token is read from the `PRESENTER_TOKEN` environment variable.
+In production, the presenter key is read from the `PRESENTER_KEY` environment variable.

 ## Creating Your Presentation